List of United States representatives from Delaware

-This is a complete list of members of the United States House of Representatives from Delaware.
+This is a complete list of United States representatives from Delaware.

 Elections are by a popular vote originally elected on the first Tuesday of October, but after 1831 on the first Tuesday after November 1.
 Terms began on the subsequent March 4 until 1935, from when they began on January 3.

 Delaware has had only one U.S. representative, except for 10 years between 1813 and 1823, when there was a second U.S. representative.
 This person was elected statewide, at-large, on the same ballot as the first U.S. representative.
 The two candidates with the highest number of votes were elected.